ilkkamtk/JavaScript-english/assignments.md

 * Requirements:
    * Step 1: Print the search result to the console (3p)
    * Step 2: Print one set of search results on a web page (4p)
-      * required information: Name, link to home page (officialSite), medium image and summary
+      * required information: Name, link to details (url), medium image and summary
       * add the link to `<a>` element
    * Step 3: Print the same information for all series from the search result on the web page as above (7p)
       * in addition, the genres to which the series belongs are printed
          * use `|` character (or similar, but no comma) to separate the genres
       * if TV series has no image, use default image
          * example default image: https://via.placeholder.com/100x200?text=text+here
-      * if TV series has no officialSite, use url
       * you can comment out steps 1 and 2 at this point
    * Step 4: Stylish layout with CSS and valid HTML (6p)
       * you'll probably need at least 5-10 CSS rules to make a proper layout